15 Gorilla Trekking Tips That Will Make Your $1,500 Permit Worth Every Penny

 10. Don't Stand Behind the Photographer

 You get exactly 60 minutes with the gorillas.
 That's 60 minutes shared with 7 other permit holders.
 Position yourself where the guide directs.
 Move slowly.
 Crouch low.
-And whatever you do, don't get stuck behind the person with the giant telephoto lens who doesn't move.
+And whatever you do, don't get stuck behind the person with the giant telephoto lens who won't budge.

 11. Make Eye Contact with the Silverback (Briefly)

 The silverback — the dominant male — will look at you.
 When he does, hold his gaze for a moment, then look away.
-Direct, prolonged staring is a dominance challenge.
-A brief acknowledgment is curiosity.
+Direct, prolonged staring reads as a dominance challenge.
+A brief acknowledgment reads as curiosity.

 The moment a 200kg silverback looks into your eyes from 3 meters away is the moment you understand what primates share.
 It's unsettling and deeply moving in equal measure.